 However, did you know that the roof of a commercial building is a significant factor that can drastically change how much energy is consumed throughout the course of a given year?
-It’s true, and the roofing professionals at A-to-Z Roofing & Exteriors have first-hand experience upgrading commercial roofs with the expressed purpose of driving down heating and cooling costs.
+It’s true, and the Denver roofing professionals at A-to-Z Roofing & Exteriors have first-hand experience upgrading commercial roofs with the expressed purpose of driving down heating and cooling costs.

 This winds up being a massive benefit that tenants absolutely love, because it immediately makes their operating costs far more manageable.
 Every business owner wants to run a more profitable enterprise, and having reduced energy costs is one strategy that simply works, every time.

 How Do Energy Star-Rated Commercial Roofs Save Money?